 Plenty of users are willing to try an app or product once or twice.
 But keeping them coming back?
 That takes something special.

 The word for getting customers to return to your site or product over and over is retention.
-Among all metrics, retention is generally considered the one that most reflects existing customers’ getting ongoing value from your product.
+Among all product metrics, retention is generally considered the one that most reflects existing customers’ getting ongoing value from your product.

 It’s also (mostly) the key to sustaining a successful business, and bringing in revenue over time.